FaezehAHassani/R_exercises/README_interactive_webapp_shiny.md

 - sidebarLayout() organizes content into two columns: sidebar and main section
 - its requires two arguments: sidebarPanel() to mention the contents for sidebar and a mainPanel() that contains the content for main section
+- you can use tabPanel() to assign several tab pages to a variable for an easier review